arthurBarthe/debiased-spatial-whittle/paper/paper.md

 applications where a full hypercube of data measurements might not be available.
 Missing observations might occur due to natural boundaries or due to measurement constraints.
-As an example, in \autoref{fig:example} we show a simulated sample from a Gaussian covariance model observed on a circular domain.
+As an example, in \autoref{fig:example} we show a simulated sample from an exponential covariance model observed on a domain with the shape of metropolitan France territory, along with the distribution of estimates obtained from 1000 independent samples generated from the same model and the predicted distribution of estimates, which can be used to build confidence intervals.

 The package allows to treat the case of multivariate data, including where the missingness patterns might differ between the variates.
 The code base also includes tapering, the use of which can further